tomatau/angular-tomatao/_posts/2014-11-21-managing-scope.md

 - These Models are also very similar to the idea of React stores... the one key difference is that our models have public set methods.
 This can be a problem and will require discipline to keep manageable --
 - To solve these problems, we should talk about an Action layer, one direction data flow.

+### Next Post

+I will next post about solutions to the above problems using Action layers and one direct data flows.

 [ui.router]: https://github.com/angular-ui/ui-router